websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-insights.md

 1. Open the Search Insight widget's Configuration screen.

-1. There's just one option: Enable Score Explanation.
-It's a boolean field that's enabled by default.
+1. There's just one boolean field enabled by default: Enable Score Explanation.
 De-select it to disable the explanation of each result's relevance score.

-Under the hood, the Explain option in the Search Insights widget is exposing an Elasticsearch API: [Explain](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/search-explain.html).
+Under the hood, the Explain option in the Search Insights widget exposes an Elasticsearch API: [Explain](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/search-explain.html).
 See the Elasticsearch documentation for more details.

 Here's an abbreviated portion of the scoring explanation for the Search Document of the Test Test User when the searched keyword was _test_: